Skip to main content

 Australia and Sweden have several bilateral agreements including a Double Taxation Agreement (1981) and a Working Holiday Maker Arrangement (2001).

-Texts of bilateral agreements are available at the Australian Treaties Database.
+A comprehensive list of bilateral agreements and texts are available at the Australian Treaties Database.

 Public diplomacy